 The review has been carried out by the Pharmacovigilance Risk Assessment Committee (PRAC), the Committee responsible for the evaluation of safety issues for human medicines, which has made a set of recommendations.
-As terlipressin-containing medicines are all authorised nationally, the PRAC recommendations will be forwarded to the Co-ordination Group for Mutual Recognition and Decentralised Procedures - Human (CMDh), which will adopt a position.
+As terlipressin-containing medicines are all authorised nationally, the PRAC recommendations were forwarded to the Co-ordination Group for Mutual Recognition and Decentralised Procedures - Human (CMDh), which has adopted its position.
 The CMDh is a body representing EU Member States as well as Iceland, Liechtenstein and Norway.
 It is responsible for ensuring harmonised safety standards for medicines authorised via national procedures across the EU.